cuckoosandbox/cuckoo/docs/book/usage/dist.rst

 of space and thus this wouldn't suffice.

 Update ``connection`` to use something *not* sqlite3.
 Preferably PostgreSQL or MySQL.
-SQLite3 doesn't support multi-threaded applications that well and this will give errors at random if used.
+SQLite3 doesn't support multi-threaded applications and as such is not a good choice for systems such as Cuckoo (as-is).

-You should create your own empty database for the distributed cuckoo setup.
+You should create a database specifically for the distributed cuckoo setup.
 Do not be tempted to use any existing cuckoo database in order to avoid update problems with the DB scripts.
-In the config use the new database name, the remaining stuff like usernames , servers can be the same as for your cuckoo install.Don´t forget to use one DB per node and another one more for the first machine which run the distributed script (so the say the "management machine" ).
+In the configuration use the new database name.
+The remaining configuration such as usernames, servers, etc can be the same as for your cuckoo install.
+Don't forget to use one DB per node and one for the machine running Distributed Cuckoo (the "management machine" or "controller").

 conf/processing.conf
 ^^^^^^^^^^^^^^^^^^^^